 About Bone Loss

-Bone loss is a silent condition, it has no symptoms and occurs slowly over the years.
-Many of us may think the bone is hard and durable, in fact, it is living tissue that grows and changes throughout our lives.
+Bone loss is a silent condition, it has no symptoms and happens slowly over the years.
+Bone is a hard and durable tissue that grows and changes throughout our life.
 In childhood, adolescence, and early adulthood, new bone formation outpaces the removal of old bone.
 As we age, however, that process reverses.

-Besides aging, there are a number of factors that can contribute to bone loss in the mouth, for example, periodontal disease and other mouth infections.
+Besides aging, several factors can contribute to bone loss in the mouth, for example, periodontal disease and other mouth infections.